Schwinger dark matter production: Summary and Discussion

-Phenomenological implications of the non-thermal dark matter sector considered here depend on how the dark sector communicates with the Standard Model, if at all.~For instance a coupling to the Standard Model could occur through kinetic mixing with the photon.~Another possibility is through Higgs mixing or through the neutrino sector.~Even if the dark sector does not communicate with the Standard Model it could have implications for intermediate scale structure or gravitational waves associated with phase transitions in the dark sector.~Furthermore, we can have a multi-component dark sector composed of fermions/scalars exchanging an ultralight vector which could have interesting effects on dark matter phenomenology.~All of these possibilities are potentially interesting and deserve further investigation.
+The non-thermal dark QED sector contained in this mechanism could have a number of interesting phenomenological possibilities depending on how the dark sector communicates with the Standard Model, if at all.~For instance a coupling to the Standard Model could occur through kinetic mixing with the photon.~Another possibility is through Higgs mixing or through the neutrino sector.~Even if the dark sector does not communicate with the Standard Model it could have implications for intermediate scale structure~\cite{Archidiacono:2022iuu, Bottaro:2023wkd, Bottaro:2024pcb}.~Since the dark photon must obtain atleast a small mass there could be gravitational waves associated with a dark Higgs phase transitions in the dark sector.~Furthermore, we can have a multi-component dark sector, thermalized with itself or not, composed of fermions/scalars exchanging an ultralight vector which could have interesting effects on dark matter phenomenology.~All of these possibilities are potentially interesting and deserve further investigation.

 ~\\